ibiscum/Node.js-Design-Patterns-Fourth-Edition/10-testing/12-unit-test-mock-core-modules/README.md

 # 12-unit-test-mock-core-modules

-Demonstrates how to mock Node.ks core modules.
+Demonstrates how to mock Node.js core modules.

 ## Dependencies